Trewithen means ‘house of the trees’ and the name truly describes this fine early Georgian house in its splendid setting of wood and parkland.

 Group Rates: Minimum group size: 20

-Facilities: Trewithen Tea Shop, Plant Sales, Camera Obscura, Viewing Platforms, Red Squirrel Enclosure, Bird Hide.
+Facilities: Trewithen Tea Shed, Plant and Gift Shop, Camera Obscura, Viewing Platforms, Red Squirrel Enclosure, Bird Hide.

-Disabled Access: Yes.
-Toilet and parking for disabled onsite.
+Disabled Access: Toilet and parking for disabled onsite.
 Wheelchairs on loan (booking is required).
-Tours/Events: Group visits July onwards (available only with a Gardener's tour).

 Coach Parking: Yes.